Risk and Safety Management

 On successful completion of this unit, students will be able to:

-3. Analyse risks as a part of risk assessment activities and complying with occupational health and safety requirements; and
+2. Assess risk management activities and compliance with occupational health and safety requirements;

 Study as a single unit